-XIA and XIM license blocks are located in the eastern Achara-Trialet fold and thrust belt; XIN license block is located in the Kura foreland.
+XI^A and XI^M licence blocks are located in the eastern Achara-Trialet fold and thrust belt; XI^N licence block is located in the Kura foreland.
 On either side of synclines the blocks offer stacked thrust anticlines capable of acting as conventional traps.

 Block XI^A is generally formed of Palaeogene Trialet thrust belt outcrop and has the greatest likelihood of conventional structural plays.
 Block XI^M is low relief land north of Tbilisi where seismic acquisition is easiest.
 It is a syncline and thus has unconventional oil shale play potential but also sub thrust ramp anticline structural leads.

-Block XI^M has high relief wooded hills, contains a monocline and has Cretaceous and Miocene potential again in thrusted ramp anticline structures as well as unconventional shale oil potential.
+Block XI^N has high relief wooded hills, contains a monocline and has Cretaceous and Miocene potential again in thrusted ramp anticline structures as well as unconventional shale oil potential.

-Resources can be identified based on existing seismic coverage, legacy wells and surface mapping in what have been classified as "conventional" and "unconventional" plays.
+Plays can be identified based on existing seismic coverage, legacy wells and surface mapping in what have been classified as "conventional" and "unconventional" plays.
 The conventional plays are structural although the reservoirs are often quite tight and may rely on fracture permeability.
 The unconventional reservoirs are the Maikop and Upper Eocene source rocks which do contain thin sandstone and siltstone intervals and can also act as conventional reservoirs.
-However, they present the opportunity to be strati graphically located in the synclines such as the Ormoiani syncline in Block XI^M. Mean gross unrisked recoverable resources of 2,913 MMbbl of oil and 1.815 Tcf of gas (3,216 MMboe) are seen in these blocks by independent assessors Gustavson as at July 1, 2013.
-See "Prospective Recoverable Resources".
+However, they present the opportunity to be stratigraphically located in the synclines such as the Ormoiani syncline in Block XI^M. Currently the Joint Venture is exploring for conventional leads only.
+The Joint Venture redefined the work programme over blocks XI^a, XI^m and XIn during negotiation with the State Agency in 2015.
+The premature commitment to a firm well in 2016 was withdrawn and an earlier 2015 Gravity programme was introduced to locate the remaining 2D seismic selectively.
+The 2D seismic firm commitment was then also deferred to 2016 and reduced in amount.

-The total 2D seismic survey firm obligation programme over the three part blocks is 300 kms, and of this, 250 kms has already been acquired and was funded as a result of the farm in agreement.
-The forward exploration programme thus contains the additional 50 km of 2D seismic surveying which must be completed by mid 2017.
-In order to locate these remaining seismic lines a ground gravity survey is planned for 2015.
-Processing and interpretation of all these data along with further studies, aimed particularly at the rich Maikop potential, will then be undertaken with a view to drilling a successful exploration well and establishing production.
-In addition the Joint Venture currently has one firm obligation well to be drilled in Georgia in 2016 (in Block XIA).
-Further drilling commitments on the other two Georgian blocks are contingent upon technical encouragement, which is to say, sufficient data to indicate the probability of a viable prospect(s) with reasonable chance of finding hydrocarbons.
-The

-Company has determined to farm down its net equity in the Georgian blocks in return for a carry on the future work programme or other monetisation of the acreage.
-Marketing of this asset is currently ongoing.
+The total 2D seismic survey firm obligation programme over the three part blocks is now 300 km, and of this, 250 km has already been acquired and was funded as a result of the farm in agreement.
+The forward exploration programme thus contains the additional 50 km of 2D seismic surveying which must be completed and interpreted by mid-2017, this will fulfil the last outstanding work obligation on these blocks.
+This seismic acquisition programme has been designed based on the results of the ground gravity survey carried out in 2015 over XI^N XI^M and XI^A. Processing and interpretation of all these data along with further studies, will then be undertaken with a view to making an informed drill or drop decision over each block.
+However any decision to drill will be based upon a successful farm out of the drill costs, the final aim being the drilling a successful exploration well and establishing production.
+The Company has determined to farm down its net equity in the Georgian blocks in return for a carry on the future work programme or other monetization of the acreage.